-For Maser’s full story, recorded live on the Killeshandra Loop in County Cavan, listen to the full episode below:
+For our full interview with Maser, recorded live on the Killeshandra Loop in County Cavan, listen to the full episode below:

 For spectacular sights, invigorating sensations and unforgettable experiences, make your next short break a walking break in Ireland's Hidden Heartlands.
 Walking makes your break.